Have you ever said something to your child that you immediately regretted? Me too.

 When parents say hurtful things, you can be assured that your child will remember them!

-They may not be able to give you specific times and dates, but their response system will store them all up and take away fractions of confidence or self-belief as time goes on.
+They may not give you specific times and dates, but their response system will store them all up and take away fractions of confidence or self-belief as time goes on.

 Isn’t it far better to prevent something preventable?